ThomasMouchelet/m2-data-event-project/README.md

 */
 ```

+> You need to install extenssion "Live server'

+When installed, click right to index.html > Open with live server

 TODO:
 - [ ] Call route delete events on click button delete
 - [ ] Call route add event on submit event form in modal